fmang/oshu/docs/index.md

 manipulate the beatmap state, then schedules the drawing of the window.
 It is agnostic to the game mode.

-The \ref osu module implements the osu!standard game mode.
-It extends the game module, while the game module only briefly refers to it to dispatch events.
+The \ref osu module implements the osu!standard game mode as an extension of the \ref game module.

 The *main* module \ref oshu.cc is the entry-point of oshu! and provides a command-line interface to briefly configure the game, and then yields control